Yoctol/bottender/docs/channel-slack-slash-command.md

 - Fill in fields in the form correspondingly and save it.
   - `Command`: Your command text, must start with `/`
-  - `Request URL`: The webhook url of your slack bot.
+  - `Request URL`: The webhook URL of your slack bot.
   - `Short Description`: Description to explain what this command does.
   - `Usage Hint`: Hint text for arguments (Optional)